 The PIE Committee serves as the overarching framework within which other committees do their work.
-As such, it takes on all of the major planning processes and provides a place for dialogue and action on matters of integrated planning, program review, outcomes assessment, and resource allocation.
-Committee members are a representative sample of the participatory governance bodies on campus.
+As such, it takes on all of the major planning processes and provides a place for dialogue and action on matters of integrated planning, major initiatives, program review, outcomes assessment, and resource allocation.
+Committee members are a representative sample of the participatory governance bodies on campus, with each school and area of student services represented.
 Recommendations from PIE are then brought forward to President's Cabinet for action.

-Accomplishments in 2016-2017 include:
+Accomplishments in 2017-2018 include: